 ‘The impact of accommodation on student wellbeing’, available to download here, also found that 85% of students surveyed had found that their accommodation was impacting on their sense of wellbeing (either positively or negatively).

 However, despite the challenge this presents for Australian accommodation providers, students in Australian PBSA are significantly more likely to report that their accommodation has had a positive impact on their wellbeing than students in the UK.

 The student population in Australia has exploded in recent years, on account of the proactive recruitment of international students.
-Over a quarter of students enrolled at Australian universities are from overseas, and in 2018, Australia leapfrogged the United Kingdom to become the world’s second largest destination for those studying abroad.
+Over a quarter of students enrolled at Australian universities are from overseas, and in 2018, Australia was tipped to leapfrog the United Kingdom and become the world’s second largest destination for those studying abroad.